John III of Portugal

-During his rule Portuguese possessions were extended in Asia and in the New World through the Portuguese colonization of Brazil.
-John III's policy of reinforcing Portugal's bases in India (such as Goa) secured Portugal's monopoly over the spice trade of cloves and nutmeg from the Maluku Islands.
-On the eve of his death in 1557, the Portuguese empire had a global dimension and spanned almost 4 e6km2.
+During his rule, Portuguese possessions were extended in Asia and the Americas through the Portuguese colonization of Brazil.
+John III's policy of reinforcing Portugal's bases in India, such as Goa, secured Portugal's monopoly over the spice trade of cloves and nutmeg from the Maluku Islands.
+On the eve of his death in 1557, the Portuguese Empire had a global dimension and spanned almost 4 e6km2.